kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-01-application-connector-components.md

 The Istio Ingress Gateway exposes Application Connector and other Kyma components.
 The DNS name of the Ingress is cluster-dependent and follows the `gateway.{cluster-dns}` format.
 For example, `gateway.servicemanager.cluster.kyma.cx`.
-Istio Ingress Gateway secures the endpoints with certificate validation.
-Each call must include a valid client certificate.
+Istio Ingress Gateway secures the endpoints with certificate validation in the [Compass scenario](../../01-overview/main-areas/application-connectivity/README.md).
+Each call must include a valid client certificate. <!-- TODO: verify -->
 You can access every exposed Application using the assigned path.
-For example, to reach the Gateway for the `user-custom` Application, use `gateway.servicemanager.cluster.kyma.cx/user-custom`.
+For example, to reach the Gateway for the `user-custom` Application, use `gateway.servicemanager.cluster.kyma.cx/user-custom`. <!-- TODO: verify -->

 ## Application Connectivity Validator

-Application Connectivity Validator verifies the subject of the client certificate, and proxies requests to <!-- TODO: is this bit to be removed or more?
-"Application Registry and" -->Event Publisher.
+Application Connectivity Validator verifies the subject of the client certificate, and proxies requests to Event Publisher in the [Compass scenario](../../01-overview/main-areas/application-connectivity/README.md).

 ## Event Publisher